Blog Layout

 With this costing method, an ERP accounting system can track each part or item individually using unique serial numbers.
 If the parts are used in a project, the COGS for the project will reflect the exact sum of every individual part used.

-Example: Widget 001 was built containing part A ($3), part B ($4), and part C ($5).
-The total COGS is $12.
+Example: Widget 001 was built with parts A ($3), B ($4), and C ($5) for a total COGS of $12.

 Pros